Prisms and Prismatic Cohomology: -rings

 \begin{remark}[Derived Frobenius lifts give $\delta$-structures] Let $R$ be any $\mathbf{Z}_{(p)}$-algebra.
 Then specifying a $\delta$-structure on $R$ is the same as specifying a map $\phi:R \to R$ and a path in the space $\mathrm{End}_{SCR_{\mathbf{F}_p}}(R \otimes_{\mathbf{Z}}^L \mathbf{F}_p)$, between the points defined by $\phi$ and the Frobenius; here $SCR_{\mathbf F_p}$ denotes the $\infty$-category of simplicial commutative $\mathbf F_p$-algebras.
 In other words, giving a $\delta$-structure on $R$ is the same as specifying a lift of Frobenius in the derived sense.
 To prove this, first note that for a $p$-torsionfree ring $R$, the square

-is a pullback square of rings, where the lower map is the composite of the projection $R\to R/p$ with the Frobenius of $R/p$.
+is a pullback square of rings, where the right map i the canonical projection, the lower map is the composite of the projection $R\to R/p$ with the Frobenius of $R/p$, and the top map is the Witt vector Frobenius (defined on Witt co-ordinates by $F(x,y) = x^p + py$).
 Passing to simplicial resolutions, this implies that for any simplicial ring, there is a functorial pullback square

 of simplicial rings.
 Using this pullback square, \cref{ThetaW2} translates into the desired description of $\delta$-rings. \end{remark}

 \begin{example}[The initial $\delta$-ring] The identity map on the $p$-torsionfree ring $\mathbf{Z}_{(p)}$ is its unique endomorphism and lifts the Frobenius modulo $p$, so $\mathbf{Z}_{(p)}$ carries a unique $\delta$-structure given by $\delta(x) = \frac{x-x^p}{p}$.
 In fact, this is the initial object in the category of $\delta$-rings (as we work with $\mathbf{Z}_{(p)}$-algebras).
 One checks that $\delta$ on $\mathbf{Z}_{(p)}$ lowers the $p$-adic valuation by $1$ for non-units.
 In particular, $\delta^n(p^n)$ is a unit for all $n$.
 As $\mathbf{Z}_{(p)}$ is the initial $\delta$-ring, it follows that there is no nonzero $\delta$-ring where $p^n = 0$ for some $n \geq 0$. \end{example}